Configuring an MFA policy for strong authentication

 -

 Limit Push Notifications: Use this option to help you prevent attacks based on repeated push notifications that lead users to eventually accept the request.
-Define the number of consecutive push notifications that can be ignored or rejected by a user within a defined period before push notifications are blocked for the application:
+Define the number of consecutive push notifications that a user can ignore or reject within a defined period before push notifications are blocked for the application:

 -

-Push Limit: Number of notifications that can be declined or ignored (1 - 50).
+Push Limit: Number of notifications a user can decline or ignore (1 - 50).

 -